Skip to content

 clock.schedule(reset_actors, 2)

-Now to add the code that allows Muncher to each the ghosts.
-Add this code to the end of your update() function:
+The final step is to now add the code that allows Muncher to each the ghosts when in power mode.
+Add this code before the call to pgzrun.go():

 if muncher.power > 0: